 So when searching for records, we had our best success by looking in neighboring counties instead of the county in which they lived: their home county contained property and probate records; the county to the east contained birth and death records; the county to the north contained their burial records.
 If we hadn't included the neighboring counties, we would have missed many valuable sources of information.

 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we first turn to the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These websites offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.
+When we do our genealogical research, we depend on the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+These professional and volunteer websites offer the information directly or else point to where you can find it.
+Their information is open to all and free to view - you should note that they might link to other websites which do charge.